jaeveedee/XcodePDTemplate/README.md

 This is a template Xcode project for libPD.
 I found myself recreating this for projects so I wanted to make it easier for myself.

 To use this on your Mac, put it in a folder that is just inside your home folder.
 On my computer I've got it at ~/Developer.

-Once it's in there also go and clone pd-for-ios repo into the same ~/Developer folder.'
+Once it's in there also go and clone pd-for-ios repo into the your user folder ~/.'

+- This is a work in progress and sometimes requires some tweaking so I offer no warranty as to the reusability of this at the moment.
+Good luck!